San Marino, California

-San Marino is a city in Los Angeles County, California, United States.
+San Marino is a city in the San Gabriel Valley of Los Angeles County, California, United States.
 It was incorporated on April 25, 1913.
 At the 2020 United States census the population was 12,513, a decline from the 2010 United States census.

 History

 Origin of name

 The city takes its name from the ancient Republic of San Marino, founded by Saint Marinus who fled his home in Dalmatia (modern Croatia) at the time of the Diocletianic Persecution.

 The seal of the City of San Marino, California is modeled on that of the republic, depicting the Three Towers of San Marino each capped with a bronze plume, surrounded by a heart-shaped scroll with two roundels and a lozenge (of unknown significance) at the top.
 The crown representing sovereignty on the original was replaced with five stars, representing the five members of the city's governing body.
 Beneath the city's seal are crossed palm fronds and orange branches.

 The city celebrated its centennial in 2013, including publication by the San Marino Historical Society of a 268-page book, San Marino, A Centennial History, by Elizabeth Pomeroy.
 In September 2014, this book and author Elizabeth Pomeroy received a prestigious Award of Merit for Leadership in History from the American Association for State and Local History (AASLH).